 - Work towards abolition of orthodoxy and discrimination due to religion, caste, ethnicity, race, gender, sexual orientations, geographic region, etc.

 - Ensure that ecological justice is aligned with economic justice and social justice, particularly for poor and marginalised people.
 And work towards the equitable distribution of natural resources to ensure inclusive growth

 - Protect marginalised people and labour through a respectable minimum wage for living.

-- Foster critical thinking about social, ecological, economic, and political issues.
+- Foster critical and creative thinking about social, ecological, economic, and political issues.
 Consequently, have legislation to implement the inclusion of liberal arts, performing arts and crafts in education.

 - Replace shareholder’s value maximisation (investors) with stakeholder’s value creation (employees, customers, suppliers, community, and investors) policy in the organisations for sustainability.

-- Promote pluralism, solidarity, and diversity through performing arts and literature.
+- Promote pluralism, secularism , solidarity, and diversity through performing arts and literature.

 - Adopting simple living, decarbonised lifestyle, and frugal consumption; And restrict urbanisation and concretisation of communities.

-- Increase awareness about science & technology research to foster Green innovations in various research fields to mitigate climate change.
+- Increase awareness about science and technology research to foster Green innovations in various research fields to mitigate climate change.